Axlefublr/axlefublr.github.io/content/magazines.md

 Going in and editing the code for the commit action every time I want to autosort another magazine would go against my principles. \
 This is why I use *another* magazine to solve this!

+## magazine O

-Magazine `O` contains all the filepaths that I want to automatically sort:
+...contains all the filepaths that I want to automatically sort:

 ```
 ~/.local/share/magazine/l